bmclear/kitchen-assistant/README.md

 * Discuss and share recipes via a web forum

 ### How to Use the Current Source Code
+Use of this code assumes that you have installed Python Django on your system.
+This code is compatible with Django 1.6.5 (the version currently in use for our development, and the latest non-development release).
+It has also been tested using Python 2.7.8 (it should work for Python 2.7.*).
+__Note: This has NOT been tested with Python 3.__

+To install Python, visit the official Python download [page](https://www.python.org/downloads/) and download the appropriate installer for your operating system.
+Run the installer to install Python on your system.

+To install Django, visit the official Django download [page](https://www.djangoproject.com/download/) and follow their instructions.

 First, clone the current repository:

 `git clone https://github.com/bmclear/kitchen-assistant.git`